ofgot/Space-Explorer-App/README.md

 - View detailed articles and add personal comments.

- -Select multiple articles for bulk actions like deletion.
+- Select multiple articles for bulk actions like deletion.

 ## Memories
 Explore and manage saved memories linked to space launches or news articles.